Ingrid Oelschlager and Shannon Chambers’ trip to Vermont was supposed to be restful and relaxing.

 As part of Levio's beta testing, Oelschlager and Chambers coordinated their first swap earlier this month.

-An emotional connection While the safe space requirement grew out of experiences like their trip to Vermont, Chambers and Oelschlager landed on the idea of a home-swapping service when family members came and stayed at their Boston apartment while the couple was out of town.
+While the safe space requirement grew out of experiences like their trip to Vermont, Chambers and Oelschlager landed on the idea of a home-swapping service when family members came and stayed at their Boston apartment while the couple was out of town.

 “It really is a different way to let people into your life,” Chambers said.
 “The easiest way to get to know someone is to spend time in their home.”